brennoms/wsl-with-python/README.md

 # wsl-with-python
-a lib for use Wsl with Python\n
+a lib for use Wsl with Python

 MIT license